-José Martínez is Professor of Electrical and Computer Engineering, faculty member of the graduate fields of Computer Science and Systems Engineering, and faculty Fellow of the Atkinson Center for a Sustainable Future at Cornell.
+José Martínez is Professor and Associate Director of Electrical and Computer Engineering, faculty member of the graduate fields of Computer Science and Systems Engineering, and faculty Fellow of the Atkinson Center for a Sustainable Future at Cornell.
 He is part of Cornell’s Computer Systems Laboratory.

 Prof. Martínez is currently the hardware theme lead for the Center for Research in Intelligent Storage and Processing in Memory (CRISP).
 He is also co-founder and part of the Executive Committee of Cornell’s Initiative for Digital Agriculture (CIDA).